New Zealand flag debate

-The New Zealand flag debate is a question over whether the national flag should be changed.
+The New Zealand flag debate is a question over whether the national flag of New Zealand should be changed.
 For several decades, alternative designs have been proposed, with varying degrees of support.
 There is no consensus among proponents of changing the flag as to which design should replace the current one.
 Common criticisms of the existing form of the New Zealand flag are its similarity to the Australian flag and the inappropriateness of retaining the Union Jack in the design.
 A series of polls conducted since the 1970s have shown that a majority of New Zealanders prefer the current flag.

 New Zealand's Government held a two-stage binding referendum on a flag change in 2015 and 2016.
 The four designs chosen as finalists faced criticism for their similarity and reliance on sporting iconography more closely associated with a subset of the population.
 The referendum was also criticised as an expensive distraction from more important political issues—especially because of the overt endorsement of two silver fern flag designs by Kyle Lockwood (one of which was the flag design at top right) by then-Prime Minister John Key—and for the amateur nature of the crowd-sourced entries.
 Voters chose to retain the current flag, by a vote of 56.6% to 43.1%.
 Turnout in the referendum was 67%—relatively low compared to the 74-80% turnout in general elections in the 21st century.
 The referendum, especially the alternative designs offered, was mocked by commentators in New Zealand and abroad, and John Key named it as one of his main regrets when he announced his retirement from politics in 2016.